roseopicta/roseopicta/README.md

 ## About me

-I am a M.Sc.
-(M2) student in Sorbonne Université's Quantum Information programme.
+I am a MSc (M2) student in Sorbonne Université's Quantum Information programme.
 In addition to all things quantum, I love playing with FPGAs, SDR platforms, and microcontrollers.
 In my spare time, I care for my plants and follow the coolest bands in town.

 ## Things I worked on during my M1